The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Polymarket: Architecture and Trade Mechanisms

 Polymarket is a hybrid-decentralized prediction market launched in 2020.
-The platform utilizes blockchain and smart contracts to collect the ``wisdom of crowds," positioning itself as a real-time source of truth for future events.
-At a technical level, Polymarket's ``hybrid-decentralized" architecture is a key design choice that distinguishes it from both fully centralized exchanges (like Kalshi) and fully decentralized protocols (like Augur).
-This hybrid model consists of two primary components:
+The platform combines an off-chain order book with on-chain settlement, which distinguishes it from fully centralized exchanges such as Kalshi and fully decentralized protocols such as Augur.
+The design has two primary components:

-\begin{itemize} \item Off-Chain Central Limit Order Book (CLOB): A centralized ``operator" manages the order book, matching buy and sell orders off-chain.
-This enables a high-performance, gas-less user experience, as traders can create, cancel, and update orders instantly without incurring blockchain transaction fees for each action. \item On-Chain Settlement Layer: A series of smart contracts are deployed on the Polygon blockchain, a high-throughput, low-fee network.
-Polymarket utilizes these smart contracts to hold participant collateral (i.e., USDC, a stablecoin pegged 1:1 to the U.S. Dollar), manage participants' positions, and automatically execute the final settlement based on the verified outcome. \end{itemize}
+\begin{enumerate} \item Off-Chain Central Limit Order Book (CLOB): A centralized ``operator" manages the order book and matches buy and sell orders off-chain.
+Traders can create, cancel, and update orders without paying blockchain transaction fees for each order-management action. \item On-Chain Settlement Layer: Smart contracts deployed on Polygon hold participant collateral, manage positions, and execute final settlement once the outcome is verified.
+Collateral is denominated in USDC, a stablecoin pegged one-for-one to the U.S. dollar. \end{enumerate}

-Prediction markets are commonly categorized into two payoff formats\footnote{Legacy scalar markets are not included in this paper, these markets are no longer active and were typically AMM-based (via a per-market \texttt{marketMakerAddress}) rather than CLOB-based.}: \begin{enumerate} \item Binary: A market with two mutually exclusive outcomes (YES/NO) that resolves to either \$1 or \$0. (i.e., Fed rate cut in 2025?) \item Categorical: A market with multiple, mutually exclusive outcomes where the winning outcome resolves to \$1 and all others to \$0. (i.e., How many Fed rate cuts in 2025?) \end{enumerate}
+Prediction markets on Polymarket are commonly categorized into two payoff formats\footnote{Legacy scalar markets are not included in this paper.
+These markets are no longer active and were typically AMM-based (via a per-market \texttt{marketMakerAddress}) rather than CLOB-based.}: \begin{enumerate} \item Binary: A market with two mutually exclusive outcomes (YES/NO) that resolves to either \$1 or \$0.
+For example, a market may ask whether the Federal Reserve will cut rates in 2025. \item Categorical: A market with multiple mutually exclusive outcomes, where the winning outcome resolves to \$1 and all others resolve to \$0.
+For example, a market may ask how many times the Federal Reserve will cut rates in 2025. \end{enumerate}